-Land is allocated as follows (as shown on the Proposals Map) for the provision of new employment uses to meet the borough's employment land supply from 2010/11 to 2025/26 in line with Core Strategy Policies 9 and 10 and to ensure a range of local job opportunities:
+Land is allocated as follows (as shown on the Policies Map) for the provision of new employment uses to meet the borough's employment land supply from 2010/11 to 2025/26 in line with Core Strategy Policies 9 and 10 and to ensure a range of local job opportunities:

-Table 3 - Allocation of Employment Land
+Table 5 - Allocation of Employment Land

-Proposals Site Name - New Employment Allocations Size Map Ref (ha) d North of Lancashire Business Park, Farington 9.2 е West Paddock, Leyland 1.9 f Land adjacent to Leyland Business Park, Farington 2.1 g Farington Hall Estate, West of Lancashire Business Park, Farington 22.2 Total 35.4
+Policies Map Ref Site Name - New Employment Allocations Size (ha) d North of Lancashire Business Park, Farington 9.2 е West Paddock, Leyland 1.9 f Land adjacent to Leyland Business Park, Farington 2.1 g Farington Hall Estate, West of Lancashire Business Park, 22.2 Farington Total 35.4

-- 8.12 The sites listed within the policy above are allocated as new employment sites.
+- 8.12 The sites listed within the Table 5 above are allocated as new employment sites.
 These sites will ensure that there are the necessary employment and skills opportunities in local areas.
 These sites have been allocated based on their appropriate and sustainable locations. - 8.13 The following site descriptions explain the allocated sites in detail including location and the potential employment development opportunities.